jingbinw/llm-prompt-regression/README.md

    - Check GitHub Actions tab for test results
    - Download report artifacts from completed runs
    - Review drift analysis and parameter effects
+## LangChain usage

+- Real LLM runs: By default they do NOT use LangChain.
+They use TF‑IDF cosine similarity unless you explicitly enable embeddings (via `USE_EMBEDDINGS=true` or `MetricsCalculator(use_embeddings=True)`).
+- Unit/integration tests: They never use LangChain; they run fully locally with TF‑IDF and mocked API calls (zero token cost).

+To enable embeddings in real runs (incurs token cost):
+- macOS zsh: `export USE_EMBEDDINGS=true`
+- Or construct explicitly in code: `MetricsCalculator(use_embeddings=True)`

 ## Testing

 ### Run Tests Locally